MBrunoStem/regex-tutorial/gist-template.md

 ```
 [a-z\.]{2,6}
 ```
-Meaning that this regex is searching for no less than two but no more than six characters that match the parameters that preceded the Quantifier:
+The Bracket Expression that precedes the Quantifier is searching for any letter a-z or periods, and the Quantifier is stating that it's searching for no less than 2 but no more than 6 characters that match the criteria of the Bracket Expression.

 ### Grouping Constructs